 All wines are very much hand crafted at a state of the art winery in Napa’s Oak Knoll district (a short drive north of the city of Napa).
 Don’t expect huge volumes from this producer, that is not the type of winery they are.
 Each wine is created in quantities of no more than several hundred cases.
 Some of their bigger red wines (i.e., the hillside grown Cabernet Sauvignon) receive extended maceration – even up to 50 days.
 This adds additional color and flavor to the wine and is probably part of the reason their Cabernet Sauvignon wines have such robust mouth feels.

 While they have made various wines over the years, their focus has always been on Pinot Noir and Cabernet Sauvignon.

-We caught up with Don at a wine tasting event in Pasadena and later visited their estate property in Oak Knoll.
+We caught up with Don at a wine tasting event in Pasadena and later made a follow up visit in the Napa Valley.

 Their 2006 Sur Cellars Gary’s Vineyard Pinot Noir is from the Santa Lucia highlands of Monterey County.
 This is a very full bodied Pinot Noir full of fruit flavors including cherry and raspberry with an exotic finish that contains lots of nice spice components.
 The owners of Gary’s Vineyard in the Santa Lucia Highlands (Monterey County) is Gary Franscioni – when he met Gary Luchtel he was excited to sell his fruit to another Gary – so that the name on the label would doubly make sense!